atamis/atamis.me/content/posts/2022-08-12-gitlab-ci-clickbait.md

 Dockerfile would run or what kind of access it would need, those are solvable issues.
 What isn't a solvable issue is that this is boring.

+So let's do this with even more Alpine.
+The hard way.
+The fun way.

 ## What are we actually doing here

 The impetus for actually fixing this problem wasn't really the slow pipeline